JanPanjan/DNA-analysis-library/README.md

 ## Build and run project

-To build this project first run `cmake -S . -B build` from root.
+To build this project you will have to have `cmake` installed on you system.
+First run `cmake -S . -B build` from root.
 Once you run this, it won't be necessary to run it again, unless you modify the `CMakeLists.txt` file.
 To compile and run source files, first cd into `build` and then run `make && ./dna-processing-lib`.